percona/k8spsmdb-docs/docs/helm.md

     $ helm install my-op percona/psmdb-operator --namespace <namespace>
     ```

     The `namespace` is the name of your namespace.
-The `my-op` parameter in the above example is the name of [a new release object](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
+The `my-op` parameter in the above example is the name of [a new release object :material-arrow-top-right:](https://helm.sh/docs/intro/using_helm/#three-big-concepts)
     which is created for the Operator when you install its Helm chart (use any
     name you like).